the-turing-way/the-turing-way/book/website/community-handbook/governance/working-groups.md

 Within *The Turing Way*, working groups have historically been established (in 2022-2023)  with the help of the Community Manager, as a means of (1) formalising already existing and ongoing work within the community and/or (2) enabling work that addresses observed and documented needs of the project and community.

-However, this document and enclosed templates hopes to make it possible for interested members of the community to self-organise, incubate, maintain, and/or eventually close a working group.
+Thanks to this document and enclosed templates it is now possible for interested members of the community to self-organise, incubate, maintain, and/or eventually close a working group.
 This document, as is the case with *The Turing Way* guides themselves aims to be a living document, updated as the community and its governance evolves.

 ## Guidelines